If You're the Plaintiff ... Filing Your Lawsuit

 - To law enforcement agencies - Many law enforcement agencies will request the residential addresses of motorists or vehicle owners for use in preparing accident reports.

-- To an attorney — The attorney must state under penalty of perjury that the residential address of a driver or registered owner is necessary to represent a client in a lawsuit involving the use of a motor vehicles.
+- To an attorney - The attorney must state under penalty of perjury that the residential address of a driver or registered owner is necessary to represent a client in a lawsuit involving the use of a motor vehicle.

 - To an insurance company - An insurance company may obtain the address of a motorist or vehicle owner who was involved in an accident with the insured, or if the motorist or vehicle owner signed a waiver.